 How to be More Environmentally Friendly

-There are many different things that we as the public can do to limit our overall carbon footprint.
+There are many different things the public can do to reduce emissions and limit our overall carbon footprint.
 Even the smallest of changes can make a difference.
 You can learn an in-depth understanding of environmental factors and issues by studying environmental courses, but you may also want to consider the following lifestyle changes:

 - Only buy what you will use